How To Find The Owner Of A Property You Want

-Ever pass by a home and have your jaw drop?
+Ever pass by a home and feel your jaw drop?
 Maybe it has perfect landscaping or an ornate front porch.
 Whatever it is, you want it.
 It may not be up for sale, but maybe if you find the owner and can convince them to sell, they could be open to the right offer.

 8 Ways To Find The Owner Of A Property

 It can be a slog to find the right house.
 And when you do, it may not be for sale.
 Let’s take a look at a few ways to find out who owns a house so you can lure them to sell.

 1. Check Your Local Assessor's Office

-On your local assessor’s office’s official website, you may be able to look up property tax records.
+On your local assessor’s official website, you may be able to look up property tax records.
 All you need is the home’s address.
 You can learn who owns the home as well as how much property tax they pay.

 This is a great way to find out who owns a property for free.
 Keep in mind you may have to pay for physical documents.

 2. Check With The County Clerk

-The county clerk’s office has public records of property, deeds and other useful information when searching for the property owner.
-Not only will this tell you the owner of a home, but it may give you insight into the history of the property.
+The county clerk's office has public records of property, deeds and other useful information when searching for the property owner.
+Not only will this tell you the owner of a house, but your county recorder may give you insight into the history of the property.

 3. Go To Your Local Library